Inge-mark/pbxis-ws/README.md

 - `queue`: the queue against which the action is executed;

-- `agent`: the agent on whose behalf the action is executed;
+- `interface`: the interface (local phone number) of the agent on whose behalf the action is executed;

 - `memberName`: the name of the agent that will be used by Asterisk;